KrauseFx/FxLifeSheet/README.md

   "sleeping": {
     "description": "Use this right when going to bed", "schedule": "daily",
-    "categories": {
-      "fitness": {
+    "values": {
       "alcoholIntake": {
         "human": "Alcohol intake",
         "question": "How much alcohol did you drink today?", "type": "range",
         "replies": {
           "5": "Haha, hope you had a good time and the calories were all worth it.
 Make sure to still hit your protein goal and eat extra clean the next few days"
         }
       },
       "macroAdherence": {
         "human": "Macro Adherence",
         "question": "How closely did you follow today's macro tracking?", "type": "range"
       },
       "numberOfDailySteps": {
         "human": "Number of Daily Steps",
         "question": "How many steps did you take according to Apple Health?", "type": "number"
       }
       ...
-      },
-      "productivity": {
-        "learnedNewSkills"
-      }
     }
   },
   "week": {